How to apply

 - University degree transcripts to date (transcripts are documents showing your grades for individual units/essays/exams throughout your degree) and your University degree certificates

-- Your IELTS certificate or equivalent documentation to show that you meet the minimum language requirements detailed in Profile E.
+- Your IELTS certificate or equivalent documentation to show that you meet the minimum language requirements detailed in Profile E (for 18/19 entry only) please note that for 2019/20 entry the minimum language requirements will be those detailed in Profile B.

 - A 3,000 word research proposal (stating the aims and objectives of the research, detailing the research design and methods, and including a bibliography).
 See section below.